Bachelor of Arts (B.A.) in Economics

 - and private as well as public organisations.

 Completing a bachelor's degree offers the possibility to continue studies in a master's course either at home or abroad.
 In Göttingen, for example, students that complete a bachelor's degree with good grades may apply for the four-semester long master's programmes of study in International Economics, or Development Economics (English-language) leading to a Master of Arts (MA) in International Economics or a MA in Development Economics, respectively.
-Since October 2013, the Faculty of Economic Sciences offers two new master's programmes (mainly German-language): a Master of Science (MSc) in Taxation and a MSc in Applied Statistics.
+Since October 2013, the Faculty of Business and Economics offers two new master's programmes (mainly German-language): a Master of Science (MSc) in Taxation and a MSc in Applied Statistics.